rahulbhandariitsreal/AR/README.md

 ## NOTE
--If you are using JetPack Compose use 2.x version and for xml use 0.10.1 -Use real device which support Arcore
+- If you are using JetPack Compose use 2.x version and for xml use 0.10.1
+- Use real device which support Arcore
--Check your device support ARCore on this webSite (https://developers.google.com/ar/devices) An Android AR app built with [SceneView](https://github.com/SceneView/sceneview-android) and ARCore.
+- Check your device support ARCore on this webSite (https://developers.google.com/ar/devices)
+- An Android AR app built with [SceneView](https://github.com/SceneView/sceneview-android) and ARCore.

 ## Features
 - Plane detection